 If Aunt Mabel's coming over for dinner, cut out most of the pepper, and increase the brown sugar.
 Aunt Mabel is a sweet old gal, isn't she?
 I don't think she'd appreciate having a case of "fire mouth".

 Start from scratch and create your own rub recipes.
-Heck, if they turn out really good, send 'em to me by way of the Contact page, and I'll post them here at Smoker-Cooking.com, with your name if you like.
+Heck, if they turn out really good, send 'em to me by way of the Contact page, and I'll post them here at Smoker-Cooking.com.